 Honors Scholars Program

-Program Director: Dr. Emily Esch
+Program Director: Dr. Elisabeth Wengler

-Associate Program Director: Dr. Elisabeth Wengler
+Associate Program Director: Dr. Emily Esch

 The mission of the CSB/SJU Honors Scholars Program is to transform ideas into action.
 The program provides a supportive intellectual community for a self-motivated and diverse group of students to take intellectual risks, participate in a challenging, integrative, and interdisciplinary liberal arts curriculum, develop their collaborative leadership skills, and apply their learning to community-engaged projects that contribute to the common good.
 The program welcomes students from all majors.